 Bánh Mì: Recipe and Ingredients of Vietnamese Bread

-Banh Mi (Vietnamese Bread or Vietnamese Sandwich), the name that has been deeply imprinted in the minds of many Vietnamese people, has become the pride of the nation and is one of the representatives of the quintessence of Vietnamese cuisine.
+Banh Mi (Vietnamese Bread or Vietnamese Baguette), the name that has been deeply imprinted in the minds of many Vietnamese people, has become the pride of the nation and is one of the representatives of the quintessence of Vietnamese cuisine.
 Experiencing many ups and downs in history, Bánh Mì or Vietnamese Bread has now crossed the national border and left its mark in the world cuisine.

 The original recipe of traditional bread was flour mixed with water and yeast, then shaped into different shapes to attract diners.
 Until now, the origin and time of bread appearing in the world has not been determined, but there are documents that say bread has been around for 10 thousand years, in the Neolithic age when agriculture there are many transformations.
 In particular, at this time, people knew how to grow wheat and use it to make bread.